Authentic Lessons for 21st Century Learning

 Distribute copies of the New York Times article regarding rapid urbanization in India.
 Number students off one through four.
 Pass out copies of the article.

 Ask students to hold up their fingers for the section they are to read (1,2,3, or 4).
-They are to SILENTLY form a group of four where each student has a different number.
+They are to form a group of four SILENTLY where each student has a different number.
 Students will use the Jigsaw strategy to read the article.
 Give groups 15-20 minutes to read their sections and share the main idea of each section with each other.
 Show slide 9.
-As a group, students are to discuss and create one statement about the problems of urbanization.in India.
+As a group, students are to discuss and create one statement about the problems of urbanization in India.
 When groups are called on, they are to share out their statement.
 Write these statements on the board.
 This entire jigsaw activity should take 30 to 35 minutes.

 A Deeper Look at India's Urbanization Group Work: Pass out a packet of India resources to each group.
-Each packet should contains the maps of India handout as well as the migration stories handout.
+Each packet should contain the maps of India handout as well as the migration stories handout.
 Each student should also receive a CER (Claim, Evidence, and Reasoning) graphic organizer.
 Explain that the claim is stated for them: India has problems with urbanization.
 They are to find the evidence that supports the migration of India's rural population to urban centers.

 Ask students to divide up the migration stories and maps equally among the group members.
 Go over the questions and sections on the graphic organizer.
 Using the packet of materials as evidence, students are to fill in the information on the graphic organizer as they discuss and share the resources.
 Allow one class period for reading, discussing, and completing the CER graphic organizer.